-SDK: Client Library
+SDK: @dotcms/client Library

 The @dotcms/client